wso2/docs-is/en/docs/deploy/using-elk-analytics-for-adaptive-authentication.md

 !!! info
       This example uses the default keystores and certificates.
 Replace {IS_HOME} and {ELASTICSEARCH_HOME} accordingly.
 The default keystore password is `wso2carbon`.

-### What's Next?

-Now that you have successfully deployed a Siddhi application for risk based login, you can configure WSO2 Identity Server to receive data from this Siddhi application and set up rules for adaptive authentication.
-Follow the [Configuring Risk-Based Adaptive Authentication](../../guides/elk-analytics/elk-configuring-risk-based-adaptive-authentication) tutorial to set this up.